Topological property (T) for groupoids

 \begin{corollary} Under the assumptions of Proposition \ref{t ex}, the Baum-Connes conjecture (with trivial coefficients) must fail for at least one of the groupoids $G|_U$, $G$, or $G|_F$. \end{corollary}

 Another interesting connection to the Baum-Connes conjecture is given by the following result, saying that the class of the Kazhdan projection cannot be in the image of the maximal Baum-Connes assembly map in some cases.
-This is a version of a result in the group case \cite[Section 5]{Higson:1998qd}.
+Variants of this are well-known for groups: see for example \cite[Section 5]{Higson:1998qd}.

 \begin{lemma} Let $G$ be a groupoid such that the Kazhdan projection $p$ exists in $C^*_{\max}(G)$, and such that no source fibre is finite.
 Assume moreover that the class $[p]\in K_0(C^*_{\max}(G))$ is non-zero, and that $G$ satisfies the Baum-Connes conjecture.
 Then $[p]$ is not in the image of the maximal Baum-Connes assembly map. \end{lemma}